Anas Sarwar is leader of the Scottish Labour Party and MSP for Glasgow.

-Anas was born in Glasgow in 1983 and joined the Labour Party when he was just 16.
-He studied dentistry at the University of Glasgow and worked as a dentist in the NHS in Paisley for five years prior to becoming a MP.
+Born in Glasgow in 1983, he studied dentistry at the University of Glasgow and worked as a dentist in the NHS in Paisley for five years prior to becoming a parliamentarian.

 About Scottish Labour